shorebird2016/A4-Showcase/README.md

 5. Sometimes famouse quotes app will get CORS error, may need JSONP?
 6. Stack Exchange - name link does not open properly
 7. CORS challenge, need to do something - US fundamentals, geobytes, andruxnet, markit, barchart, alchemy
+8. ??? how to animate inside attribute directive ?
+9. ??? how to read initial font size using ElementRef.navtiveElement ?

 ## Knowledge / Observations
 1. Bootstrap's grid system limits OWM's left nav either too narrow for 2:8 or too wide for 3:9, a lack of resolution